28 Ways To Beat Depression Naturally

 Long-term drug use, however, may alter how your brain functions, worsening or leading to mental health issues.

 Cook claims that when you're sad, you might lose your ability to appreciate life.
 You'll have to learn how to do it all over again.
 Once enjoyable, things will become enjoyable again with time.

 Treatment for depression does not have to include hours of therapy or days of drug use.
 While such treatments may be successful, you may prefer natural ways to improve your mood.

 Exercise, mind-body treatments, and herbal supplements may have the ability to modify your mood and brain chemistry.
 Many of these therapies are safe, but their efficacy hasn't always been demonstrated.

 13. Exercise To Energize You

 When your doctor diagnoses you with depression, regular physical exercise may not be the first thing they recommend.
-However, it's possible that it should be a component of your treatment plan.
+However, it may be a component of your treatment plan.